mozilla-releng/balrog/README.rst

 Updating dependencies
 =====================

-To update the python dependencies, use `./maintenance/pin.sh`, do not run `pip-compile-multi` manually.
+To update the python dependencies, use `uv lock -U`.

 Documentation
 =============